gh-unit/gh-unit/README.md

 Frameworks are not supported in the iPhone environment.
 So you'll need to copy and add the GHUnit files directly into your project.

 - Add a `New Target`.
 Select `Cocoa Touch -> Application`.
 Name it `Tests` (or something similar).
-- Set the Main Nib file to `GHUnitIPhone.xib`
 - Make sure all your project files are included in the `Test` target.
 - Make sure your test project is linked to CoreGraphics.framework
 - Copy (or symlink) into your project: